 Some importers have the misunderstanding that their specifications may not be followed when they order from Chinese suppliers.
 But this is just not true.
 China - due to its technological superiority - has the ability to meet all types of client specifications.
 No matter how simple or complex.

 Here is the truth about sourcing internationally.
 All outsourced production deals run the risk of not meeting expectations.
 This risk becomes manifold when the manufacturer you are dealing with is culturally and linguistically different from you.
-So, you can get a German supplier or a British supplier or a Bangladeshi supplier who may fail to meet your specifications.
+So, you can get a German supplier or a Bangladeshi supplier who may fail to meet your specifications.
 This is because they don't understand your language.
 China gets massive disrepute in this regard because a lot of western businesses fail to navigate this cultural and linguistic gap effectively.
-With constant involvement in the process, and having a Chinese/Mandarin-speaking employee on the team, you will be able to solve any challenges you face.
+With constant involvement in the process, and having a Chinese-speaking employee on the team, you will be able to solve any challenges you face.

 Often, the responsibility of the production assignment is put entirely on the shoulders of the manufacturer once the consignment is assigned.
 It is assumed that the manufacturer is entirely responsible for understanding the specifications and requirements accurately with whatever input they get from their clients.
 This is unrealistic.
 You, as the buyer, need to do your part in ensuring there are no communication gaps with your supplier.
 It's necessary to go the extra length to clarify your product requirements.
-Video demonstrations and actual samples can be extremely helpful in avoiding any miscommunications.
+Pictures, video demonstrations and actual samples can be extremely helpful in avoiding any miscommunications.